bahorn/dns/README.md

 Read the documentation for octoDNS!

-Make sure you run `octodns-validate`
+Make sure you run `octodns-validate` and try a dry run with:
+`octodns-sync --config-file ./config/production.yaml athon.uk.`

 ## Adding a new subdomain